jefdaj/ortholang-demo/templates/tutorial_02_math.md

 ### Math

-Math is pretty simple (at least in ShortCut!).
+Math is pretty simple (at least in OrthoLang!).
 It works as you would expect, except that everything is left-to-right rather than following order of operations.